MWDelaney/bootstrap-3-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 3.3.8 =
+* Tested to work with WordPress 4.5
+* Set a default "active" slide in carousel if none is specified
+* Add shortcode for responsive embeds
+* Correct some non-latin characters displaying incorrectly
+* Add filter to hook into tabs for things like tab history (thanks, Jason Maners!)

 = 3.3.6 =
 * Allow for xclass property on individual [tab]s